gurleensethi/JKioskLibrary/README.md

 `getAttendance(WebkioskCredentials)` takes a WebkioskCredentials object and returns the default data of the current semester.

-`getAttendance(WebkioskCredentials, Semester)` takes and extra parameter `semester` which is the code for the semester you want the details for.
+`getAttendance(WebkioskCredentials, Semester)` takes an extra parameter `semester` which is the code for the semester you want the details for.
 Semesters codes can be obtained from the [Semesters](#semesters) API.
 So to fetch details for the semester with code `2015EVESEM` the function will be:

 ```java
 getAttendance(WebkioskCredentials, "2015EVESEM");